 Real Interest Rate (Real_Interest_Rate)

-The Lasso Model with regularized coefficients generates the following figure.
+The Lasso Model with regularized coefficients generates Figure 12.
 The most important feature for predicting Federal Funds Effective Rate is the t-1 Federal Funds Effective Rate (t-1) from the previous period.
 The next most impactful feature is the recession flag, followed by the Gap in GDP.
 One interesting thing to note is that the Taylor Rule uses the GDP Gap and Inflation Gap while the Modified Taylor Rule uses the Inflation Gap and the Unemployment Gap.
-This generates slightly different coefficients however the models generated by the Modified Taylor Rule are better suited for our analysis since they include the Unemployment Gap directly.
+This generates slightly different coefficients; however, the models generated by the Modified Taylor Rule are better suited for our analysis since they include the Unemployment Gap directly.